 - A simple Mule test app deployed on RTF using Mule runtime 4.11.0 or later.
 The app needs an HTTP Listener and a Set Payload that returns "Hello World."
 That's enough to generate spans.

-- Splunk Enterprise running in Docker.
-If we haven't set it up yet, this guide covers the full installation in a few easy steps.
+- Splunk Enterprise running in Docker container in a different host.
+If you haven't set it up yet, this guide covers the full installation in a few easy steps.
 We'll assume Splunk is running with port

 8000for the web console and port8088for the HTTP Event Collector. kubectlaccess to our K8s cluster with permissions to create namespaces, ConfigMaps, Deployments, and Services.- Helm installed on our local machine.
 We'll use it to deploy the OTel Collector.

-Step 1 - Create an New Index in Splunk
+Step 1 - Create a New Index in Splunk

 A Splunk index is a data repository where Splunk stores incoming data for search and analysis.
 When data is ingested into Splunk (via logs, metrics, or other sources), it is indexed to make it searchable.
 Each index is essentially a collection of data that is organized and optimized for quick retrieval and analysis.
 Think of Splunk as a big database where each index is a table.Although we could skip this step and use an existing index, it’s a best practice to create a dedicated index for the mule traces and logs.
 When ingesting data from different sources (e.g., web server logs, application logs, database logs, mule logs), creating separate indexes for each type of data allows for better organization and more efficient searches.

-To create a dedicated index for the Mule logs we will do the following:
+To create a dedicated index for the Mule traces we will do the following:

 - Go to Settings > Data > Indexes